Collecting

 There are also the so-called souvenir brochures, printed to boast about the wonders found at tourist sites, world fairs, natural wonders, plays, theme parks, museums, etc.

 Finally, different organizations print brochures for non-profit purposes.
-Government, medical, and nonprofit organizations have also printed and distributed brochures on how to prepare for or avoid disasters.
+Government, medical, and nonprofit organizations have also printed and distributed brochures on preparing for or avoiding disasters.

-Due to the variety of vintage brochures and their availability on the market, they have earned their place as one of the most popular forms of paper collectibles.
+Due to the variety of vintage brochures and their availability on the market, they have become one of the most popular forms of paper collectibles.

-Check out our new collection of original vintage brochures here.
+Feel free to check out our new collection of original vintage brochures

 author-avatar